Matteo Della Morte: Club career

 He made his Serie B debut for Pro Vercelli on 2 December 2017 in a game against Parma.

 On 30 January 2023, Della Morte signed a 3.5-year contract with Vicenza.

+On 15 July 2025, Della Morte was loaned to Benevento, with an option to buy and a conditional obligation to buy.

+Personal life

+His father is the former footballer Ivano Della Morte.